 Go to Sell a bike.
-Select the exact location where you’re selling (incl. house number – that will help placing the “approximate area” of your bike.
+Select the exact location where you’re selling (incl. house number – that will help to place the “approximate area” of your bike.
 We never publish your full address!) and how far are you willing to deliver for free.
-Note that bigger free delivery distance can mean more interested people, but it is binding and in case buyer doesn’t like the bike in the end, you may need to take more than one such trip.
+Note that bigger free delivery distance can mean more interested people, but it is binding and in case the buyer doesn’t like the bike in the end, you may need to take more than one such trip.

 Are you in a rush?
 Make sure to check the appropriate

 Enter the brand (e.g. Giant, Trek, Bianchi, Batavus) and model (e.g. XC2000, Primeur).
 Pick the bike type and gender.
 Then check the frame size of your bike.
 Frame size is the distance between the pedal axis and the seat tube (do not count the seat tube!):

 Read more on frame sizing here.
 Complete additional details and fill in your bike’s features.
 For instance, does the lock go with the bike? – Make sure to tag this here to make your bike more interesting.
 The more complete picture you paint of your bike, the more likely it will sell first time around.